Medically reviewed by Drugs.com. Last updated on Sep 12, 2019.

 - Take safety precautions in high-risk workplaces.
-If you're a laboratory worker, handle all specimens under appropriate biosafety conditions.
-Treat all workers who have been exposed promptly.
-Slaughterhouses should also follow protective measures, such as separation of the killing floor from other processing areas and use of protective clothing.
+If you work in a laboratory, handle all specimens under appropriate biosafety conditions.
+Slaughterhouses should also follow protective measures, such as separating the killing floor from other processing areas and use of protective clothing.

 - Vaccinate domestic animals.
 In the United States, an aggressive vaccination program has nearly eliminated brucellosis in livestock herds.
 Because the brucellosis vaccine is live, it can cause disease in people.
 Anyone who has an accidental needle stick while vaccinating an animal should be treated.

-Doctors usually confirm a diagnosis of brucellosis by testing a sample of blood or bone marrow for the brucella bacteria or by testing blood for antibodies to the bacteria.
-To help detect complications of brucellosis, you may have additional tests, including:
+Doctors usually confirm a diagnosis of brucellosis by testing blood or bone marrow for the brucella bacteria or by testing blood for antibodies to the bacteria.
+To help detect complications of brucellosis, your doctor may order additional tests, including:

 - X-rays.
 X-rays can reveal changes in your bones and joints.